Tencent/TNN/doc/en/user/compile_en.md

  SHARED_LIB="ON"                # ON for dynamic lib，OFF for static lib
  ARM="ON"                       # ON to build for ARM CPU OPENMP="ON"                    # ON表示打开OpenMP
- OPENCL="OFF"                   # ON to build for GPU
+ OPENCL="OFF"                   # ON to build for GPU OPENCL
  #for arm64:
  CC=aarch64-linux-gnu-gcc       # set compiler for aarch64 C
  CXX=aarch64-linux-gnu-g++      # set compiler for aarch64 C++